AdobeDocs/document-services/src/pages/apis/pdf-services/replace-pdf-pages.md

     @"replacePagesInput2.pdf"
   );

-// Adds all the pages of the input PDF file
-//for replacing the page of the base PDF file.
+// Adds all the pages of the input PDF file for replacing the page of the base PDF file. replacePagesOperation .AddPagesForReplace(secondInputFile, 3);

-replacePagesOperation
-  .AddPagesForReplace(secondInputFile, 3);